lankm/uta-dbms/proj2/docs/report.md

 These changes were all in zgt_test.c, so they are not part of the submitted code, but they were helpful to enhancing readability of the printed information.

+There are a lot of memory leaks in the part of the code we are not to change and many of them cannot be freed by us.
+We hypothesize that the uncaught failure to malloc space that is cause by the above memory leaks is the primary source of confounding hanging on rare occasions.

 As a last bit of complaint about the skeleton code.
 It is not C++, it is a C/C++ amalgamation.
 This is not uncommon in projects that started as C and became C++, but it makes reading the code significantly more difficult.

 2: Interacting with the skeleton was far harder than the logic of the implementation

 The logic of each transaction function is relatively simple given the information available in the PowerPoints and lectures.
-The vast majority of the challenge of this project was figuring out how to use semaphors for locking, where to find stored information (specificly by way of code, not necessarily the data structures), etc. as opposed to when those things need to be done.
+The vast majority of the challenge of this project was figuring out how to use semaphores for locking, where to find stored information (specifically by way of code, not necessarily the data structures), etc. as opposed to when those things need to be done.

-If the intent of the project was for that to be the real challenge, we understand, however it was increadibly frustrating.
+If the intent of the project was for that to be the real challenge, we understand, however it was incredibly frustrating.

 ## File Descriptions